Bokowsky/LearnCFinaWeek/day2/HandsOn_03.md

     ```

 1. Inside the `<cfif>` tag, place the text `<p>Your form has been submitted</p>`.
 1. Navigate to the `/www/contact.cfm` page in your browser.
+The page now displays an error!
+We will fix this in the next step.
-1. Notice that you receive an error stating that 'Element Submitted is undefined in form'.
-This error is thrown because the `form.submitted` variable does not exist.
+1. The error 'Element Submitted is undefined in form' is thrown because the `form.submitted` variable does not exist.
 When dealing with forms, it is important to provide `<cfparam>` tags that will create the variable if it is not already defined.
 1. Go to line 1 of `contact.cfm` and add the following line of code:

     ```cfml